Elonian/ZENITH/README.md

 ## Overview

-**ZENITH** is a research project that explores how Large Language Models (LLMs) can perform zero-shot, waypoint-based navigation in simulated 3D urban environments.
+**ZENITH** is a DSC 291 course project that explores how Large Language Models (LLMs) can perform zero-shot, waypoint-based navigation in simulated 3D urban environments.
 Instead of relying on precomputed maps or explicit training, ZENITH leverages real-time visual observations and prompt-based reasoning to generate and select intermediate navigation goals (waypoints).
 The project uses the **SimWorld** platform (Unreal Engine 5) for high-fidelity, city-scale simulations.

 ---